The Future of Trust & Safety: May 14, 2024 | New York City

 Eirliani Abdul Rahman, Former Twitter Council member & doctoral student, Harvard University

-A doctoral student in public health at Harvard University, Eirliani is currently a visiting researcher at the University of Cambridge’s Minderoo Centre for Technology and Democracy.
+A doctoral student in public health at Harvard University, Eirliani was a visiting researcher at the University of Cambridge’s Minderoo Centre for Technology and Democracy.
 She is a member of the inaugural cohort of "Harvard Students in AI" program hosted by the Berkman Klein Center at the Harvard Law School and a former New America Open Technology Institute Fellow.
 She has received fellowships and awards from Harvard and won the inaugural doctoral fellowship from the University of Konstanz’s Centre for Human | Data | Society.
+Eirliani served in the Singapore Foreign Service for a decade and was third-in-command at the embassies in Berlin and Delhi.

 Since its inception in 2016, she was a founding member of Twitter’s Trust and Safety Council as an expert on child online safety.
 In December 2022, Eirliani made global headlines following her resignation from the council, speaking out against the meteoric rise in hate speech after Elon Musk’s purchase of the platform.
 In response, Musk dissolved the council four days later.
 Her work has been profiled by inter alia the BBC, CBC, NPR, Slate, Harvard Public Health, the Sunday Times, and Business Insider.